vineetkia/vineetkia/README.md

 * 💼 I'm a Software Development Engineer at **Openlink Financial**, a cutting-edge fintech company in the heart of New York City.
 * 🏆 Former **Microsoft Student Ambassador** and **Technical Head** at the Technology And Gaming Club, VIT Vellore.
-* 💻 3+ years of battle-tested experience in Core Software Development, wielding:
+* 💻 4+ years of battle-tested experience in Core Software Development, wielding:
+  - 💠 C++
   - ☕ Core Java
   - 🔷 C#
   - 🟦 TypeScript
   - 🐍 Python

-* 🐧 Partime linux SysAdmin & DevOps explorer
+* 🐧 Linux SysAdmin & DevOps Explorer
 * 🕵️‍♂️ Reverse engineering enthusiast
-* 💰 Fintech innovator
+* 📈 Fintech innovator and aspiring to revolutionize automated HFT systems
-* 🌟 Passionate about contributing to the Open-Source Community
+* 🌟 Passionate about contributing to new ideas, connect with me on LinkedIn
-* 📈 Aspiring to revolutionize automated HFT systems

 🤝 Let's connect and create something amazing together!
 [Check out my LinkedIn](https://www.linkedin.com/in/-vineet/)

-### Software And Services Worked On :computer:
+### Software and Services Worked On :computer:

 <br>
 <table>